-One of the difficulties that you will face after losing a job is lack of financial stability.
-With that said, it is important to review your finances.
-Re-evaluate your monthly expenses and cut down unnecessary expenditure.
-If you need a financial advice, it is always best to seek professional help.
-In addition, it is always great to check out government websites to learn about the regulations regarding any employment insurance benefits.
+One of the difficulties that you will face after losing a job is loss of financial stability.
+With that said, it is important to review your finances immediately and re-evaluate your monthly expenses and cut down any and all unnecessary expenditure.
+If you need financial advice, it is always best to seek professional help.
+In addition, it is always great to check out government websites to learn about the regulations regarding any employment insurance benefits or support.

 - Figure out your next step

 It is always a good idea to look at the bright side of life.
 Being retrenched means that you can do something entirely new.
 Give yourself some time to plan out something new for yourself.
 Where do you want to work?
 What is the position that you are aiming for?
 Perhaps, you want to kickstart something off the ground by yourself.
-Evaluate your purpose in life and start following the direction.
+Evaluate your purpose in life and start following the direction that you set.